attilammagyar/js80p/README.md

    the oscillator, filter, and modulation parameters.
  * 8 low-frequency oscillators (LFO) with optional amplitude envelope and polyphony.
+    * Variable pulse width in 4 of the LFOs.
  * Filter and envelope imperfection settings for analog-like feel.
  * Freely assignable MIDI controllers and powerful macros.
     * Ability to override the primary function of the sustain pedal, and use it